 Another way to offer a gift: With your host’s permission, tell the audience there’s a helpful gift waiting for them at your specific landing page URL.

-What you may not want is people helping themselves to your exclusive gift five years after the podcast episode.
+You may not want people helping themselves to your exclusive gift five years after the podcast episode.
 If you do want this, great!
-If not, be sure to state clearly (more than once, if you can do it naturally) that your gift is ONLY going to be available during the interview (or within XX hours after it).
+If not, state clearly (more than once, if you can do it naturally) that your gift is ONLY going to be available during the interview (or within XX hours after it).

 Do this, and people listening two weeks after to your interview recording won’t be disappointed to discover it’s not available.

-One of the easiest ways to make sure you deliver: Ask your host!
+One of the easiest ways to make sure you deliver: Check with your host!
 Ask her questions such as, “What is your typical listener’s biggest concern?” or, “What do you normally get the most questions about or requests for, on this topic?”

-And do that well in advance, when you’ve been confirmed as a guest and you’re just starting to prepare for the interview.
+And do that well in advance, as soon as you’ve been confirmed that you are going to be featured on the podcast, start to prepare for the interview.

-If you habitually take notes while giving interviews, do it with a non-scratchy pen—practice this beforehand, to see which writing instrument is most soundless.
+If you want to take notes while giving interviews, do it with a non-scratchy pen—practice this beforehand, to see which writing instrument is most soundless.

 While it is great to be conversational, keep your responses or points as focused as possible.
-Don’t go off on a tangent unless it’s to illustrate one of your points.
+Be careful to not go off on a tangent unless it’s to illustrate one of your points.
 Don’t ramble.
-Don’t allow yourself to be side-tracked.
+Keep yourself from being side-tracked.

 Above all, if you’re asked a question, answer it directly and clearly, then stop.

 Listen Ahead of Time